kepiej/DEAUtils/README.md

 - <code>p</code> the p-value obtained by a bootstrapping procedure using <code>nboot</code> bootstrap iterations.
 See Li et al.(2009) for details.
 - <code>Tn</code> the computed test statistic.

+The function might print this warning message during computation while still finishing successfully:

+>Exiting: Maximum number of function evaluations has been exceeded
+>         - increase MaxFunEvals option.
+>         Current function value: XXXXX

+The warning message originates from optimizing the bandwidth smoothing parameter over an unbounded interval.
+The warning message indicates that this search does not converge fast enough, so the optimization is restarted from the rule-of-thumb bandwidth but now limiting the search interval.
+The result should still be reliable though.
+The warning message is printed to give full transparency to the user.

 Simar & Zelenyuk (2006) propose a modification of this test for use with DEA efficiency scores.
 The function "smootheffscorebeforelitest" implements their "Algorithm II".
 See Simar & Zelenyuk (2006) for details.
 The function needs to be called before using the above mentioned <code>litest2009</code> as follows:

 <code>